Office of the Registrar

 Probation forms are available online; Suspension forms are available only through the Enrollment Services Center (ADM 230).
 All Probation/Suspension forms must be submitted at the Enrollment Services Center once completed.

-Probationary or suspended students who are first-time full-time freshmen will be required to participate in academic support programs such as Mentoring and Advising Patriots to Success (MAPS).
+Probationary or suspended students who are first-time freshmen will be required to participate in academic support programs such as Mentoring and Advising Patriots to Success (MAPS).
 Failure to participate in the required program(s) may result in additional registration and enrollment restrictions.
-First-time full-time freshmen will need to consult with their freshman advisor to plan an appropriate support program and to determine the steps necessary for compliance.
+First-time freshmen will need to consult with their freshman advisor to plan an appropriate support program and to determine the steps necessary for compliance.

 Undergraduate Academic Probation